Skip to content

 Filter brew drains too fast

 Too coarse.
-Go down 2 numbers in the filter zone.
+Go down 2 numbers.
 Also check your dose: less coffee means less resistance.

 Grind looks uneven or chunky